Browser does not support script.

 During this year your modules will become increasingly clinically focussed.
 There will be an opportunity for a choice from a number of optional modules.
 Again, practice placements will allow you to apply the knowledge gained in your modules in a variety of clinical settings.
 There is an opportunity for international/national elective placement during the programme.

-During this year you will undertake further placements to develop your practice as a nurse.
-In addition you will study a research module and complete a dissertation together with other clinically focussed modules which will relate to your practice.
+During your final year you will undertake further placements to develop your practice as a nurse.
+In addition to clinically focused modules which relate to your practice, you will also complete a research module and a dissertation paper.

-Midwives who graduate from King's are actively recruited by both national and international employers.
-Many are involved in innovative practices and others work as independent midwives.
+Nurses who graduate from King's are actively recruited by both national and international employers.
+Many are involved in innovative practices and others work as independent nurses.
 Many return for further graduate study in midwifery or women's health.

 "For me, working in a clinical setting and putting the theory I have learnt into practice is the best part of the nursing qualification.
 To care for young patients and to gain experience in the process, is a great learning curve and achievement."